crapp/geomandel/README.md

 The application can generate images in the [portable anymap format (PNM)](https://en.wikipedia.org/wiki/Netpbm_format).
 The big advantage of this format it is easy to implement and doesn't need any external libraries.
-The downside is large files, as we do not write in binary format, and low writing speed.
+The downside is large files, as geomandel does not use a binary format, and low writing speed.
 You may also these images with a text editor of your choice to what values geomandel actually wrote into the image file.